Free Incorporation worth HK$1,545 when bundled with Accounting & Audit.

 16,000 surveyed clients.

-What is the BRN and CRN in Hong Kong?
+What are the BRN and CRN in Hong Kong?

-The BRN stands for Business Registration Number, assigned to entities upon business registration for tax purposes.
-The CRN, or Certificate of Registration Number, is issued upon company registration under the Companies Ordinance.
+The BRN (Business Registration Number) is assigned to entities on business registration for tax purposes.
+The CRN (Company Registration Number) is issued on company incorporation under the Companies Ordinance and identifies the company as a legal entity.

 How do I obtain a BRN and CRN?

-The BRN is obtained through business registration with the Business Registration Office, while the CRN is issued by the Companies Registry upon successful company incorporation.
+The BRN is obtained through business registration with the Business Registration Office.
+The CRN is issued by the Companies Registry on successful incorporation.
+The two are often completed together via the one-stop registration process.

 Are BRN and CRN the same thing?

-Do I need both a BRN and CRN for my business in Hong Kong?
+Do I need both a BRN and CRN for my company?